MoronixProduct3/grofit/README.md

 # grofit
-Discord bot that checks if a text messages follow a format
+Discord bot that checks if a text messages follows a format